Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/tutorial_NAMD.md

 [![image-center](../assets/images/600px/NAMD2.png){: .align-center}](../assets/images/NAMD2.png)
 {: style="font-size: medium;"}

+**Note:** It may be the case that NAMD hangs when attempting to guess and split chains.
+If so, we are providing the PSF files <a target="_blank" href="../tutorials/PSF_Files.zip">here</a>.
 During this process, you may see an error message stating `MOLECULE DESTROYED`.
 If you see this message, click `Reset Autopsf` and repeat the above steps.
 The selected molecule will change, so make sure that the selected molecule is `6vw1.pdb` when you start over.
 Failed molecules remain in VMD, so deleting the failed molecule from `VMD Main` is recommended before each new attempt.
+{: .notice--info}

+../tutorials/NAR_compare_equal.blend

 If the PSF file is successfully created, then you will see a message stating `Structure complete.` The `VMD Main` window also will have an additional line.